boolean-uk/java-cloud-aws-day-3/README.md

 # Submission
-The steps below was done with the pet-store example from aws.
+The steps below were done with the pet-store example from aws.

 1. Installed SAM CLI
 2. Installed AWS CLI